thakyZ/MaterialFox/README.md

 ## Please note

-- Linux is no longer officially supported but you can give it a try – if you'd like to work on it feel free to make a PR.
-- Some customization settings may no longer work (such as compact/touch density).
+- This is a fork of the original MaterialFox by muckSponge.
+I've made some changes to the theme to suit my own preferences and I will update this theme as long as I use it myself but I cannot guarantee that it will work with your setup.
+My configuration is

+  - Windows, macOS
+  - Dark theme
+  - Compact density

+  Despite that I am willing to make changes to suit other configurations if I find the time and I am open to pull requests that do so.

-- Some custom themes may clash with the address bar.
+- Some custom themes (e.g. Firefox Color) may be incompatible.
-- Some themes using transparency might not work.